Best Stocks for Buffett-Style Investing

 Warren Buffett's investment philosophy is deceptively simple: buy wonderful businesses at fair prices and hold them forever.
 Behind that simplicity lies six decades of disciplined capital allocation that turned Berkshire Hathaway into a $900 billion conglomerate.
 Buffett doesn't chase momentum, doesn't trade on macroeconomic predictions, and famously avoids businesses he doesn't understand.
 Instead, he looks for three things: a business that earns high returns on capital without excessive leverage, a competitive moat that protects those returns from erosion, and a price that provides a margin of safety against being wrong.

-The Buffett-inspired preset weights Quality at 30% and Valuation at 25% — the two pillars that capture the 'wonderful business at a fair price' philosophy.
-Moat receives 25% because Buffett considers competitive advantage the single most important attribute of a long-term investment.
-He has said repeatedly that he would rather own a great business at a good price than a good business at a great price.
+The Buffett-inspired preset weights Quality at 35% — its single heaviest pillar — and Moat at 25%, the two attributes that define a wonderful business.
+Buffett considers competitive advantage the single most important attribute of a long-term investment, and durable quality is what lets a company compound for decades.
+Valuation carries 20%: price still matters, but this preset pays a fair price for an excellent business rather than demanding an outright bargain — Buffett has said he would rather own a great business at a good price than a good business at a great price.
 Growth is weighted at just 10% because Buffett is skeptical of growth projections — he prefers proven earnings power over promises.
 Risk is also 10% because the businesses he targets tend to be financially conservative by nature; if you're buying quality at a fair price, you've already mitigated the most important risks.

 What makes Buffett's approach so effective over long time horizons is the compounding effect of high-quality businesses reinvesting at high returns on capital.
 A company earning 25% ROIC that reinvests half its earnings is growing intrinsic value at 12.5% per year before the stock price does anything.
 Combined with the margin of safety from buying at fair valuations, this creates an asymmetric payoff: limited downside with meaningful compounding upside.
 The stocks ranked highest below embody this combination — they're not the flashiest names in the market, but they're the kind of businesses that tend to look brilliant in hindsight.